Experience a late-night exhibition at one of ‘the big three’ museums in Paris

 Soak up the street art along the rue Oberkampf

-As far as street art and Paris are concerned, the general rule goes that the further east and north you go the better the variety and quality of work.
-The Rue Oberkampf in the 11th is where things start to get really good.
+As far as street art and Paris are concerned, the general rule goes that the farther east and north you go the better the variety and quality of work.
+The rue Oberkampf in the 11th arrondissement is where things start to get really good.
 Though almost every surface is fair game for local artists, one wall, simply named Le Mur, has been designated as a dedicated space, with a new work commissioned for it every few weeks.

-Aside from being an ancient part of Paris, and thus a place where getting lost in a maze of narrow, winding streets is more of an inevitability than a probability, Le Marais is also one of the city’s most culturally diverse neighborhoods.
-Today, its three main communities are Jewish, Chinese, and LGBT and these are reflected in the choice of restaurants, bars, and even museums.
+Aside from being an ancient part of Paris, and thus a place where getting lost in a maze of narrow, winding streets is more of an inevitability than a probability, Le Marais is also one of the city’s most culturally diverse neighbourhoods.
+Today, its three main communities are Jewish, Chinese and LGBTQ, and these are reflected in the choice of restaurants, bars and even museums.

 Drink coffee like a local

 Strangely, Paris for a long time had a terrible reputation when it came to coffee.
-The story went that all the flavor and ingenuity was contained in the first three courses of a meal and there was nothing left over for the coffee at the end.
-However, that didn’t stop a specific local culture of coffee drinking developing and visitors should certainly attempt to blend in.
+The story went that all the flavour and ingenuity was contained in the first three courses of a meal in the city and there was nothing left over for the coffee at the end.
+However, that didn’t stop a specific local culture of coffee drinking from developing, and visitors should certainly attempt to blend in.

 Go boating on Paris’s canal system